 Visit the library homepage [http://library.nd.edu/], on the Search & Find menu, scroll down to Newspapers.

 What does status "Bind Prep" or "Sent to the Bindery" mean?

 A status "Bind Prep" message means that the volume is available.
-These items are available at the First floor Service Desk.
+These items are available please visit the service desk for assistance.
 A status "To Bind" message means that the volume is currently unavailable.
 These items become available again in approximately 5 weeks from the date they were sent to the bindery.
 Talk to a staff person to get more information on when the item will be available again.

 Why aren't many U.S. daily newspapers available on the day they are published?

 Some major U.S. newspapers are not distributed to the library directly.
 Instead they are received through the U.S. mail.
 This takes aproximately 3-5 days.
 Foreign newspapers may take 2-3 weeks to be received.

 Please stop by the first floor service desk for assistance after hours.
 First floor service desk has extended hours.